scrtlabs/SecretNetwork/docs/ligth-client-mainnet.md

-# How to run an EnigmaChain light client
+# How to use `enigmacli` as an EnigmaChain light client

 1. Get the lastest release of `enigmacli` for your OS: https://github.com/enigmampc/enigmachain/releases/latest.